EDITED BY F. J. POWICKE,

 ment of the churches in virtue of the fact that the Councils consist of

-Pastors and Elders who are never mere delegates of the people.
+never mere delegates of the people.

 What the people can do is to send occasional representatives when

-the business in hand is of special interest to them, or they can instruct
+the business in hand is of special interest to them, or they can

 and desire their pastor to speak for them.
 Such action of the people